Atomism: René Descartes

+Pierre Gassendi

 Pierre Gassendi (1592–1655) was a Catholic priest from France who was also an avid natural philosopher.
+Gassendi's concept of atomism was closer to classical atomism, but with no atheistic overtone.
 He was particularly intrigued by the Greek atomists, so he set out to "purify" atomism from its heretical and atheistic philosophical conclusions (Dijksterhius 1969).
-Gassendi formulated his atomistic conception of mechanical philosophy partly in response to Descartes; he particularly opposed Descartes' reductionist view that only purely mechanical explanations of physics are valid, as well as the application of geometry to the whole of physics (Clericuzio 2000).
+Gassendi formulated his atomistic conception of mechanical philosophy partly in response to Descartes; he particularly opposed Descartes' reductionist view that only purely mechanical explanations of physics are valid, as well as the application of geometry to the whole of physics.

+Johann Chrysostom Magnenus

 Johann Chrysostom Magnenus (c.
 1590 – c.
 1679) published his Democritus reviviscens in 1646.
 Magnenus was the first to arrive at a scientific estimate of the size of an "atom" (i.e. of what would today be called a molecule).
 Measuring how much incense had to be burned before it could be smelled everywhere in a large church, he calculated the number of molecules in a grain of incense to be of the order 1018, only about one order of magnitude below the actual figure.

-Corpuscularianism
+Atomism and corpuscularianism

 Corpuscularianism is similar to atomism, except that where atoms were supposed to be indivisible, corpuscles could in principle be divided.
 In this manner, for example, it was theorized that mercury could penetrate into metals and modify their inner structure, a step on the way towards transmutative production of gold.
 Corpuscularianism was associated by its leading proponents with the idea that some of the properties that objects appear to have are artifacts of the perceiving mind: 'secondary' qualities as distinguished from 'primary' qualities.
 Not all corpuscularianism made use of the primary-secondary quality distinction, however.
 An influential tradition in medieval and early modern alchemy argued that chemical analysis revealed the existence of robust corpuscles that retained their identity in chemical compounds (to use the modern term).
 William R. Newman has dubbed this approach to matter theory "chymical atomism," and has argued for its significance to both the mechanical philosophy and to the chemical atomism that emerged in the early 19th century.

-Corpuscularianism stayed a dominant theory over the next several hundred years and retained its links with alchemy in the work of scientists such as Robert Boyle and Isaac Newton in the 17th century.
+Corpuscularianism stayed a dominant theory over the next several hundred years and retained its links with alchemy in the work of scientists such as Robert Boyle (1627–1692) and Isaac Newton in the 17th century.
 It was used by Newton, for instance, in his development of the corpuscular theory of light.

-The form that came to be accepted by most English scientists after Robert Boyle (1627–1692) was an amalgam of the systems of Descartes and Gassendi.
+The form that came to be accepted by most English scientists after Robert Boyle was an amalgam of the systems of Descartes and Gassendi.
 In The Sceptical Chymist (1661), Boyle demonstrates problems that arise from chemistry, and offers up atomism as a possible explanation.
 The unifying principle that would eventually lead to the acceptance of a hybrid corpuscular–atomism was mechanical philosophy, which became widely accepted by physical sciences.
+Boyle referred to indivisible particles as minima naturalia or prima naturalia, and only very rarely used the term "atom".